 Wrapping it Up and Looking Ahead

-So hopefully that gives you a few ideas of new habits you can develop (or hack) in 2015.
+So hopefully that gives you a few ideas of new habits you can develop (or hack) in the new year.

 If you’re just starting these habits anew, the best thing BY FAR is to start small.
 Don’t try to do 5 of these things at once.
 Focus on 1 at first, maybe 2 if you’re extremely disciplined.